 [00:17:56] Because.
 We went deeper into this aspect of myself that helped me uncover

-[00:18:02] These things.
+[00:18:02] these things.

 [00:18:04] Aneta: It takes a while.
-I agree with you because people typically will be in a dysregulated nervous system for a long period.
+I agree with you because people typically will be in a dysregulated nervous system for a really long period of time.
 And it just becomes.
-The norm is where they forget what it feels like to feel good, or maybe they've never experienced it.
+The norm where they forget what it feels like to feel good, or maybe they've never experienced it.
 They've just been in a constant state of stress, fight or flight and then just surviving.
 And so when they finally get to a place, sometimes during breath work or other services, where people will go, I feel so sleepy.
 I'm like, no, you probably just have not experienced rest when you're awake.
 And it's such a foreign feeling for you that you feel like it must be time to go to sleep.

 [00:18:46] So what is the fourth attitude?
 I know we covered three and I think we didn't get to the last one yet.

 [00:18:51] Sondra: Oh, that is Upeksaha.
-That is non-judgment.
+That is non judgment.

 [00:18:55] Aneta: Yes.
 This is another juicy one.

-[00:18:59] Sondra: No, I just want to debunk what nonjudgment is.
+[00:18:59] Sondra: No, I just want to debunk what non judgment is.
 So it's not saying that you don't have judgment because without the ability to judge and have the ego judge, how could you balance a checkbook?

 [00:19:13] Aneta: Right.

 [00:19:14] Sondra: How do you get in a car and drive it?
 So judgment is a powerful thing.
-It's when it's used harshly towards ourselves and others, that it starts to just create so many problems.
+It's when it's used harshly towards ourself and others, that it starts to just create so many problems.

 [00:19:24] And we might find like, one of these attitudes is super difficult for me to practice.
 And that's the one you need the most practice with.

 [00:19:33] Aneta: Yeah.
 That's so good.
 I like that.
 So you said when we use judgment harshly.
 Yeah.
 That's a really good distinction.
 So what is some healthy judgment?
-Like what would it look like to have a healthy judgment in our life?
+Like what would it look like to have healthy judgment in our life?

 [00:19:49] Sondra: Well, healthy judgment, Has no attachment.
 It's assessing the situation.
 And I write about this in my book, like it's discerning.